openmiblab/ppln-ibeat-totseg/README.md

 python -m totseg.stage_3_measure --build=$data --organs aorta liver
 ```

-it can alsoi be done for all organs available, but beware this can take a long time to compute.
+It can also be done for all organs available, but beware this can take a long time to compute.
 You will see a progress bar during the computation.

 ```bash
 python -m totseg.stage_3_measure --build=$data
 ```

-You can interrupt this computation at any time (hit Ctrl + C) and resume it later.
-This will not cause any data corruption and when you restart the existing results will not be recomputed.
-If you do want to recompute them, manually delete the folder with results first.
+**Note** You can interrupt this computation at any time (hit Ctrl + C) and resume it later.
+This will *not* cause any data corruption and when you restart, the existing results will *not* be recomputed.
+If you *do* want to recompute them, manually delete the folder with results first.

 ---
 ## Stage 4: Edit autosegmented masks

 This stage is interactive and will allow you to edit autosegmented masks with a graphical user interface.
 Results will be saved in a folder called **stage_4_edit**.

+**Important**: You will be fed a continuous stream of images to edit, and it is likely too much work to do in a single session.
+You can interrupt this (Ctrl + C) and continue later, but **DO NOT INTERRUPT DURING LOADING OR SAVING DATA** as this may corrupt your results.
+Instead, wait for the graphical user interface to pop up.
+The program is now waiting for you to do start editing, so at this time you can safely interrupt by hitting Ctrl + C. The next time you run this, it will simply skip the data that are already saved.

-You You MUST specify an organ to edit:
+In this step, you *must* specify an organ to edit:

 ```bash
 python -m totseg.stage_4_edit --build=$data --organ aorta